angelsl/toktogi-plus/README.md

 sunsetting of legacy addon support planned for Firefox 57, but may get some other small enhancements as well, depending on my motivation :)

-## Installation
+## Temporary Installation (Works even newer version of Firefox, but a bit of a hassle)

-I recommend downloading a copy of the repo and installing the addon temporarily with [this method](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).
+As this add-on is unsigned, I recommend downloading a copy of the repo and installing the addon temporarily with [this method](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

-You'll have to do this every time you restart Firefox.
+**You'll have to do this every time you restart Firefox.**

+## Permanent Installation (Not compatible with most newer Firefox )

 Installing unsigned addons permanently requires a special version of Firefox; see [here](https://wiki.mozilla.org/Addons/Extension_Signing#FAQ) for more.

+In other word, Firefox ESR version 52.9 or less will work. https://ftp.mozilla.org/pub/firefox/releases/52.9.0esr/win64/en-US/

+**You need to disable "xpinstall.signatures.required" in about:config**

+## What About Firefox Android Installation?

+As For Firefox Android,

+1. use Firefox Android version 56+ at minimum, 57+ Recommended (Newest version from playstore should work)

+2. open Firefox for Android, type about:config in address bar and press enter, find & set xpinstall.signatures.required to false.
+You should now be able to install unsigned add-on.

+3. download & place "Toktogiplus @ example.com.xpi" in root SD Card directory.
+Open Firefox for Android and browse to file:///mnt/sdcard , then check and install "Toktogiplus @ example.com.xpi"

+4. Pray.
+I haven't spend a lot of time to test whether this works or not, and Firefox for Android doesn't tolerate error very well.
+Anki-Connect feature won't work for Android.

+Android Add-on Install Comprehensive Guide (Source : https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Developing_WebExtensions_for_Firefox_for_Android)

 ## Enhancements